Liberace1/Profile-Demo/webapp/README.md

 ### Conclusion
 The WebApp project demonstrates how to build a full-stack web application using React for the frontend and Node.js for the backend.
 It provides a structured architecture for managing data and handling user interactions.

+## Note
+* If you need to run manually, see how to run webapp locally (non-container) and also check bonus-code folder for script automation